Olive Smith (masseuse): Memorials

 Her family installed a memorial brass plaque in the north aisle, Holy Cross Church, Eden's Lawn, Haltwhistle, paid for by her brothers and sisters, as her father had pre-deceased her.
 Smith is also named in the church's Book of Remembrance.
 And she is listed among the Roll of Honour on the Haltwhistle Memorial Cross (1926) in the Westgate, Haltwhistle.

 Smith is also included on the War Memorial (1924) at Jordanhill College David Stow Building, Southbrae Drive, Glasgow which is 'dedicated to the students and staff who fell in the Great War 1914 -18'.

-The Scottish Military Research gGoup has a copy of the Order of Service of the memorial dedication service, and an image of the brass plaque.
+The Scottish Military Research Group has a copy of the Order of Service of the memorial dedication service, and an image of the brass plaque.

 In 2016, Olive Smith was listed among the thousand women who volunteered to risk of sacrifice their lives in the medical missions to Serbia in the Great War, at a memorial service, held in the Serbian Orthodox Church of St. Sava, London.